 Bass EQ 1

-Probably the most likeable bass EQ setting and brings a bit of added warmth and fullness to the mid bass performance of the A1.
-For those using relatively flat or neutral headphone and IEMs this would be the go to option for adding a little bit of bass weight without it getting too pervasive and bleeding into the mid-range performance.
+Probably the most likable bass EQ setting and brings a bit of added warmth and fullness to the mid-bass performance of the A1.
+For those using relatively flat or neutral headphones and IEMs, this would be the go-to option for adding a little bit of bass weight without it getting too pervasive and bleeding into the mid-range performance.